*This page last updated: 24 May, 2020 10:47 PST. (Log of recent changes)

 Requires: Humanism civic

-"+1 Era Score form Historic Moment earned after this wonder is complete if that Moment is usually worth 2 or more Era Score.
+Moment is usually worth 2 or more Era Score.
 Must be built next to a River."

-Notes: Grants bonus Era Score for every Historic Moment earned for the rest of the game.
+Notes: Grants bonus Era Score for every Historic Moment earned for the rest of

 Amundsen-Scott Research Station